 Transparency is best served when the relevant data is ‘democratized’.
 Data illuminating the organization’s activities and resulting carbon impacts that might otherwise be siloed should be made available to the organization’s stakeholders.
 When employees are able to easily see the impacts of their activities, how they compare to their peers and their part in the ‘whole’, they are motivated to take responsibility and to seek improvement.

 While many organizations engage in a sort of backward-looking annual inventory, they may be missing the value of a dynamic, forward-looking inventory that is continually up-to-date.
-By looking at say, monthly data, it is possible to make operational decisions and adjustments that avert emissions before they have been emitted.
+By looking at, say at say, monthly data, it is possible to make operational decisions and adjustments that avert emissions before they have been emitted.
 The carbon fee motivates this kind of dynamic engagement because it can lead to operational improvements that reduce a group’s costs.

-The carbon fee minimizes the tragedy of the commons that so hampers progress in tackling sustainability issues.
+The carbon fee minimizes the tragedy of the commons that hampers that so hampers progress in tackling sustainability issues.
 Most employees of a large manufacturing company, for example, may harbor some notion of ‘I wish my organization wouldn’t generate that much pollution’, but in a big organization, they are unlikely to do much beyond that.
 When a fee is pushed down to individual groups, the consequences are more granular – individuals are more likely to see and feel their contribution and as a result, are more likely to take responsibility and to act.

 One form of granularity is in the reduction of the group size to which responsibility is assigned.
 Another form is the allocation of carbon to different activities.
 When an employee sees that their group’s total carbon emissions are so many tons per year, they may feel a sense of responsibility but are ill-equipped to do much about it.
 However, when one sees that their flight to London results in 1 ton of CO2 emissions and that flying business class would double those emissions, they are empowered to make different choices, thereby reducing their group’s carbon fee and making the world a better place.